webix-hub/docs/data/datatable/sorting.md

 Programmatic sorting
 -----------------------
-You should use method [sort()](api/link/ui.datatable_sort.md) to invoke sorting on some event or action, i.e button click or page load.
+You should use the [sort()](api/link/ui.datatable_sort.md) method to invoke sorting on some event or action, i.e button click or page load.
 You can't use this method if you want to sort DataTable by a click on the header.

 {{snippet
 Sorting DataTable on the button click